lschierer/RUT/packages/luke/20061030/the-undoing-of-a-myth.md

 ---

-title: the undoing of a myth
+title: "the undoing of a myth"
 date: 2006-10-30 15:34:47
 tags:
   -  morality-religion